JeremyTCD/Blog/src/content/articles/my-plan.md

   - /resources/ibm-plex-mono-v3-latin-regular.woff2
 ---

-This article describes the following: the rationale for my plan, my plan, and factors that could impinge on my plan.
+This article describes the rationale for my plan, my plan, and factors that could impinge on my plan.
-Essentially, this article describes the context within which I make decisions, in an attempt to make it easier for others to understand my actions and choices.
+Through these descriptions, this article explains my decisions.

 ! #### Edit - Jan 4, 2019
 !
 This article was originally written for the benefit of my family.
 I kept it hidden on this blog.
 Now that I'm making it accessible, I should provide some context.